shidcoin/shidcoin.github.io/index.md

 - [Download and install the MetaMask Chrome extension](https://metamask.io/download)
 - Click "Add Token"
 - Ensure "Custom Token" is selected
-- Paste the SHIDDED token contract address ""
+- Paste the Shidded token contract address ""
 - Verify the token symbol "SHID" is displayed.
 - Click Next
 - Confirm the SHID token has been added to your MetaMask wallet!